 Several airlines fly into Seoul Incheon International Airport (ICN) including Asiana Airlines and Korean Air.
 From Canada, the cheapest flights to Seoul will run you about C$700.
 From the United States, expect to pay $550-600 at the lowest end of fares from the west coast.

-I’d recommend that you check out Korean Air for the best airfares to Seoul from departure cities from all around the world including Europe and North America!
+Looking for cheap flights to Seoul?
+I’d recommend checking out Korean Air for the best airfares to Seoul from departure cities from all around the world including Europe and North America!

 There’s no better place to break up the long (at least by Korean standards!) journey between Seoul and Gyeongju than Andong.
 Long known for its traditionalism, Andong is a centre of culture and folklore, and one of the best places to visit in Korea for a glimpse of its ancient past.